Huldrych Zwingli: Early years (1484–1518)

 However, the decisive defeat of the Swiss in the Battle of Marignano caused a shift in mood in Glarus in favour of the French rather than the pope.
 Zwingli, the papal partisan, found himself in a difficult position and he decided to retreat to Einsiedeln in the canton of Schwyz.
 By this time, he had become convinced that mercenary service was immoral and that Swiss unity was indispensable for any future achievements.
 Some of his earliest extant writings, such as The Ox (1510) and The Labyrinth (1516), attacked the mercenary system using allegory and satire.
 His countrymen were presented as virtuous people within a French, imperial, and papal triangle.

 Zwingli stayed in Einsiedeln for two years during which he withdrew completely from politics in favour of ecclesiastical activities and personal studies.
 His time as pastor of Glarus and Einsiedeln was characterized by inner growth and development.
 He perfected his Greek and he took up the study of Hebrew.
 His library contained over three hundred volumes from which he was able to draw upon classical, patristic, and scholastic works.
 He exchanged scholarly letters with a circle of Swiss humanists and began to study the writings of Erasmus.
+He continued his studies while he served as a pastor in Glarus and later in Einsiedeln, where he was influenced by the writings of Erasmus.
 Zwingli took the opportunity to meet him while Erasmus was in Basel between August 1514 and May 1516.
 Zwingli's turn to relative pacifism and his focus on preaching can be traced to the influence of Erasmus.

-In late 1518, the post of the Leutpriestertum (people's priest) of the Grossmünster at Zürich became vacant.
+In late 1518, the post of the Leutpriestertum (people's priest) of the Grossmünster at Zurich became vacant.
 The canons of the foundation that administered the Grossmünster recognised Zwingli's reputation as a fine preacher and writer.
 His connection with humanists was a decisive factor as several canons were sympathetic to Erasmian reform.
-In addition, his opposition to the French and to mercenary service was welcomed by Zürich politicians.
-On 11 December 1518, the canons elected Zwingli to become the stipendiary priest and on 27 December he moved permanently to Zürich.
+In addition, his opposition to the French and to mercenary service was welcomed by Zurich politicians.
+On 11 December 1518, the canons elected Zwingli to become the stipendiary priest and on 27 December he moved permanently to Zurich.